 For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

-If you think your skin still looks a little tired or dull even after your meticulous beauty routine, when it comes to makeup, a highlighter can help.
+If you think your skin still looks a little tired or dull even after your meticulous beauty routine, a highlighter can help in the makeup department.
 Whether it comes in the form of a powder compact, a liquid gel, or a creamy stick, a highlighter’s job is to instantly brighten skin by attracting light, creating the illusion of being well rested.

 Since everyone loves a good beauty hack, we tested all of the most popular highlighters, taking notes on everything from their blending abilities to their texture (no glitter, please).
-In the end, we’ve pinpointed the 25 best highlighters for erasing dark shadows around the eyes and producing a (much-needed) “lit from within” glow.
+In the end, we’ve pinpointed the 29 best highlighters for erasing dark shadows around the eyes, accenting high points on your face, and producing a (much-needed) “lit from within” glow.

 The Best Highlighter for Mature Skin